slott56/building-skills-oo-design-book/source/craps/craps_game.rst

-..  method::CrapsPlayer.lose(self, bet: Bet) -> None
+..  method:: CrapsPlayer.lose(self, bet: Bet) -> None

     :param bet: The bet that was a loser
     :type bet: :class:`Bet`